slick/slick/slick/src/sphinx/code-generation.rst

 Overview
 --------
-By default, the code generator generates Table classes, corresponding TableQuery values, which can be used in a collection-like manner, as well as case classes for holding complete rows of values.
-For Tables with more than 22 columns the generator automatically switches to Slick's experimental HList implementation for overcoming Scala's tuple size limit.
+By default, the code generator generates ``Table`` classes, corresponding ``TableQuery`` values, which can be used in a collection-like manner, as well as case classes for holding complete rows of values.
+For tables with more than 22 columns the generator automatically switches to Slick's experimental ``HList`` implementation for overcoming Scala's tuple size limit.
 (In Scala
 <= 2.10.3 use ``HCons`` instead of ``::`` as a type contructor due to performance issues during compilation, which are fixed in 2.10.4 and later.)

-The implementation is ready for practical use, but since it is new in Slick 2.0 we consider it experimental and reserve the right to remove features without a deprecation cycle if we think that it is necessary.
-It would be only a small effort to run an old generator against a future version of Slick though, if necessary, as it's implementation is rather isolated from the rest of Slick.
-We are interested in hearing about people's experiences with using it in practice.

 Parts of the generator are also explained in our `talk at Scala eXchange 2013 <http://slick.typesafe.com/docs/#20131203_patterns_for_slick_database_applications_at_scala_exchange_2013>`_.